 Workers’ compensation is different for everyone, and while online calculators and formulas can help you understand how much you’re likely to get from your claim, your results may vary.
 In general, workers’ compensation insurance depends on how you are classified as an employee and what type of work you do.

-To get a good idea of how much money you may get from your claim, you can talk to a workers’ compensation lawyer.
-A member of our team can meet with you for free and assess your case to tell you what to expect in your workers’ compensation case.
+You can talk to a workers’ compensation lawyer to get a good idea of how much money you may get from your claim.
+A team member can meet with you for free and assess your case to tell you what to expect in your workers’ compensation case.

 Third-Party Claims in a Workers’ Compensation Case

-When something goes wrong in the workplace and you are injured as a result, you can collect workers’ compensation.
+You can collect workers’ compensation when something goes wrong in the workplace and you are injured.
 However, when there is another party involved who may be responsible for your damages, you could be able to collect compensation for your damages past what workers’ compensation pays.

 If someone not affiliated with your work is partially responsible for your accident, you can file what is known as a “third-party claim.”
-A third-party claim is a personal injury claim against someone whose negligence caused your injury.
+A third-party claim is a personal injury claim against someone whose negligence caused your temporary or permanent injuries.
 Third-party claims offer your compensation in addition to workers’ compensation and do not replace what you earn.

 Common third parties in workers’ compensation cases can include: